Enhanced Ground-Satellite Direct Access via Onboard Rydberg Atomic Quantum Receivers: RAQR-assisted Satellite System Architectures

 \textbf{Global Detection}: In centralized global detection, spatially distributed RAQR-enabled satellites independently collect RF signals and perform local channel estimation, subsequently transmitting both raw baseband samples and CSI to a central satellite via a fronthaul.
 After that, the central satellite performs global signal detection via aggregated CSI and the received signal.
 This centralized strategy enables coherent combining across distributed satellites, achieving macro-diversity gains that substantially improve interference suppression, spectral efficiency, and detection reliability compared to local processing.
 Notably, centralized processing can impose higher fronthaul demands compared to local detection.

-Based on the above-mentioned parameters, Figure \ref{scalable}(b) depicts the BER performance with two types of detection.
+Using the above-mentioned parameters, Fig. \ref{scalable}(b) provides a theoretical projection of the BER performance for the two detection schemes.
 As expected, global detection achieves near-optimal performance by effectively suppressing inter-satellite interference.
 By contrast, as the number of satellites increases, the BER of local detection tends to plateau.
 This performance saturation arises from the limited capability of localized processing to mitigate interference originating from distant satellites, thereby leading to a performance bottleneck.
 Notably, compared to conventional RF-enabled satellite systems, RAQR-based architectures offer enhanced direct ground-to-satellite access and represent a promising solution for next-generation satellite communication networks.